Geertruida Wijsmuller-Meijer: A visit to Eichmann

-December 1938-September 1939: Kindertransport
+December 1938 till September 1939 Kindertransport

 From then until the outbreak of World War II on September 1, 1939, Wijsmuller organised children's transports with children up to 17 years old from Nazi Germany and the annexed territories, mainly to Great Britain, but also to the Netherlands, Belgium and France.
 The trains from the south-east arrived via Emmerich on Tuesdays and Wednesdays; the trains from the north-east passed Bentheim on Thursdays.

 After the first large transport, the work involved became more structured and a maximum of 150 children per transport was agreed upon.
 Several times a week, Wijsmuller traveled to Germany and Nazi-occupied territories to pick up children and arrange things on site with the organisers involved.

 The children were allowed to take one suitcase, 10 German Marks and no photos or valuables.
 Mostly - but it was not always allowed- Jewish companions traveled with the children to the UK border, provided they all returned.
 Otherwise the transports would have ended.
 Once a group of weakened women and children of Sudeten Germans traveled with them.

-It was an exceptional operation carried out under great pressure that required the cooperation of parents, guardians and various committees with volunteers in many cities and countries.
-It was mainly women who took care of the travel and accommodation of the children.
+This operation carried out under pressure required the cooperation of parents, guardians and various committees with volunteers in multiple cities and countries.
+Women took primary responsibility for the travel and accommodation of the children.